Saajan/react-nested-list-select/README.md

 A list with selectable and keyboard navigable items.
 Useful as a dropdown (autocomplete), right click menu, or a simple list with actions triggered on item select.

-# WARNING : In major upgrade mode... multiple select is not working...
+## WARNING : In major upgrade mode. multiple select is not working.
 Fork it to change or use old version.

 Fork of [react-list-select](https://github.com/hawkrives/react-list-select).